Steeplegate Mall: Proposed demolition and redevelopment

 In 2023, owner Namdar Realty Group sold the mall to Onyx Partners Ltd. of Needham, Massachusetts for $18.18 million.
-Onyx announced plans to demolish most of the mall to build of a mixed-use retail and residential development with 625 apartments in place of both the mall and the adjacent Regal Cinemas movie theater, the latter of which closed on April 18, 2024.
-The proposal began city review in September 2023; construction could start as early as 2024.
+Onyx announced plans to demolish most of the mall to build a mixed-use retail and residential development with 625 apartments in place of both the mall and the adjacent Regal Cinemas movie theater, the latter of which closed on April 18, 2024.
+The proposal began city review in September 2023.
 In November 2023, all remaining tenants except for the pickleball club and long-term leaseholders JCPenney, The Zoo Health Club, and Altitude Trampoline Park, were sent legal notices to vacate the mall by the end of January 2024; the pickleball club's lease expired in May 2024, after which it relocated elsewhere.
 The three long-term leaseholders will remain in standalone buildings derived from the mall building after its demolition, with The Zoo Health Club moving into the space next to Altitude Trampoline Park.

 By June 2024, urban explorers began accessing the closed portions of the mall, with some vandalizing the interior, leading to several arrests.
-The mall's owners' responded by installing fencing around the perimeter of the closed sections of the mall and boarding up closed entrances.
+The mall's owners responded by installing fencing around the perimeter of the closed sections of the mall and boarding up closed entrances.
 The owners also filed a permit on June 18 for a partial demolition of the mall, which the Concord Planning Board approved on July 17.
 Demolition was delayed due to a lawsuit filed against Onyx by the landlord of a half-acre parcel containing a TD Bank franchise located on the east end of the mall's parking lot adjacent to Sheep Davis Road (New Hampshire Route 106); Onyx bought the TD Bank parcel for $2.5 million, effectively ending the lawsuit.

-However, the demolition was delayed again after Onyx received another lawsuit and a temporary restraining order from JCPenney franchise holder Penney Property Sub Holdings LLC.
+The demolition was delayed again after Onyx received another lawsuit and a temporary restraining order from JCPenney franchise holder Penney Property Sub Holdings LLC.
 The franchise holder argued that the demolition plans violated the terms of their lease, which in 2024 was extended to July 31, 2030, although they and Onyx were negotiating a resolution as of April 7, 2025.

 In November 2025, the mall owners listed several spaces within the former mall for lease under the name "Steeplegate Crossing", leading to speculation that the previous redevelopment plans, including the housing and demolition portions of the redevelopment, have been abandoned in favor of redeveloping the existing mall building.
+By that time, the mall's assessed value was $12.6 million, around a sixth of its 2010 peak.